Air Freight Vs Sea Freight Costs: How to Choose the Most Effective Option

 If sustainability is important to your business, using sea freight is a better option.
 Compared to air freight, it’s far more environmentally friendly, producing significantly fewer carbon emissions per shipment.
 In fact, long-haul flights emit 47 times more greenhouse gases than ocean freight per ton per mile.

 Sending goods by aeroplane has a much higher environmental impact due to fuel consumption, CO2 emissions and quicker transit times.
-However, some logistics providers offer carbon offsetting options for air freight.
+However, some logistics providers offer carbon-offsetting options for air freight.
 This involves funding projects such as reforestation or renewable energy initiatives to compensate for the emissions generated by your shipment.
 While air shipping is sometimes unavoidable, these programmes can help reduce your environmental impact and align with your sustainability goals.

 Air Vs Sea Freight Cost